HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 ### Decode Tx Handler
 [guide-level-explanation/hathor-explorer-service/decode-tx-handler]: #guide-level-explanation/hathor-explorer-service/decode-tx-handler

-Decode TX will just make a request to `hathor-core`, parse response and return the decoded transaction
+Decode TX will just make a request to `hathor-core` (if needed), parse response and return the decoded transaction

 > **Estimated cost:** $ 0.50 per million requests.

 ### Push Tx Handler
 [guide-level-explanation/hathor-explorer-service/push-tx-handler]: #guide-level-explanation/hathor-explorer-service/push-tx-handler

-Push TX will just make a request to `hathor-core`, parse response and return the success or error messages.
+Push TX will validate the transaction and just make a request to `hathor-core`, parse response and return the success or error messages.

 > **Estimated cost:** $ 0.50 per million requests.